With 'Jailer', 'Spy Ops' And 'Bambai Meri Jaan', This Week's OTT Release Is Emersive

-Here’s a list of five titles on various OTT platforms that have caught the attention of IANS this week:
+Here’s a list of five titles on various OTT platforms that have caught the attention of IANS this week:‘Jailer’

 Superstar Rajinikanth starrer blockbuster film ‘Jailer’ is about a retired jailer Tiger Muthuvel Pandiyan (portrayed by Rajinikanth), who is out to find his son’s killers.